-- Students may browse for information utilizing our up-to-date Informational Services; Personality and Interest Assessments (such as the Strong Interest Inventory (SII) and Myers-Briggs Type Indicator); a Career Library; Electronic searches and on-line career assessments and resources, including DISCOVER and eDISCOVER.
+- Students may browse for information utilizing our up-to-date Informational Services; Personality and Interest Assessments (such as the Strong Interest Inventory (SII) and Myers-Briggs Type Indicator); a Career Library; Electronic searches and on-line career assessments and resources, including Sigi3 and E-Sigi3.

 MEDICAL PROFESSIONS ADVISEMENT (MPA)

 - Provides information, academic advisement, and other support services to students who wish to apply to professional schools in medically-related disciplines.

 - Advises students interested in Allopathic Medicine, Chiropractic Medicine, Dentistry, Medicine, Optometry, Osteopathic Medicine, Pharmacy, Physician Assistant , Podiatry, and Veterinary Medicine.
 Students interested in these areas need to see an MPA Advisor each semester they are enrolled at ETSU, in addition to their Major Advisor.

 - Supports eleven student organizations including Alpha Epsilon Delta-the National Pre-Health Honor Society, the American Medical Student Association, Health Occupations Students of America-HOSA, Minority Association of Pre-Health Students-MAPS, Medical Professions Navigation Program, Oral Health Student Association, Pre-Optometry Student Association, Pre-Pharmacy Student Association, Physician Assistant Student Organization, Pre-Veterinary Student Association and the Student Organization Leadership Council.
 MPA encourages the involvement and development of other student organizations, as students indicate interest.